-Manual sampling is normally used for collecting grab samples and/or for immediate insitu field analyses.
-However, it can also be used in lieu of automatic equipment over extended periods of time for composite sampling, especially when it is necessary to evaluate unusual waste stream conditions.
+- 7.1.
+Manual sampling is normally used for collecting grab samples and/or for immediate in-situ field analyses.
+However, it can also be used in lieu of automatic equipment over extended periods of time for composite sampling, especially when it is necessary to evaluate unusual waste stream conditions. - 7.2.
 The best method to manually collect a sample is to use the actual sample container which will be used to transport the sample to the laboratory.
 This eliminates the possibility of contaminating the sample with intermediate collection containers.
 If the water or wastewater stream cannot be physically reached by the sampling personnel or it is not safe to reach for the sample, an intermediate collection container may be used, from which the sample can be redistributed to other containers.
-If this is done, however, the container used to collect the sample must be properly cleaned according to the SESD Operating Procedure for Field Equipment Cleaning and Decontamination (SESDPROC-205) and must be made of a material that meets the requirements of the parameter(s) being investigated.
+If this is done, however, the container used to collect the sample must be properly cleaned according to the LSASD Operating Procedure for Field Equipment Cleaning and Decontamination (LSASDPROC-205) and must be made of a material that meets the requirements of the parameter(s) being investigated.
 Samples for oil and grease, bacteria, and most volatile compounds (both organic and inorganic; see Section 7.4 for specific requirements) must always be collected directly into the sample container.

-In some cases it may be best to use a pump, either power or hand operated, to withdraw a sample from the water or wastewater stream.
-If a pump is used, it is imperative that all components of the pump that come in contact with the sample are properly cleaned according to the SESD Operating Procedure for Field Equipment Cleaning and Decontamination (SESDPROC-205) to ensure the integrity of the sample.

-In general, samples are manually collected by first selecting a location in the wastestream that is well mixed then dipping the container in the water or wastewater stream so the mouth of the container faces upstream.
+Sampling guidance for PFAS included in section 7.5 - 7.3.
+In some cases, it may be best to use a pump, either power or hand operated, to withdraw a sample from the water or wastewater stream.
+If a pump is used, it is imperative that all components of the pump that come in contact with the sample are properly cleaned according to the LSASD Operating Procedure for Field Equipment Cleaning and Decontamination (LSASDPROC-205) to ensure the integrity of the sample. - 7.4.
+In general, samples are manually collected by first selecting a location in the Wastestream that is well mixed then dipping the container in the water or wastewater stream, so the mouth of the container faces upstream.
 The container should not be overfilled if preservatives are present in the container.

-7 Special Sample Collection Procedures
+8. Special Sample Collection Procedures

-7.1 Organic Compounds and Metals

-Trace organic compounds and metals detection limits are usually in the parts per billion or parts per trillion ranges, so extreme care must be exercised to ensure sample integrity.
-All containers, composite bottles, tubing, etc, used for sample collection for trace organic compounds and metals analyses should be prepared as described in the SESD Standard Operating Procedure for Field Equipment Cleaning and Decontamination at the FEC (SESDPROC-206).
+- 8.1.
+Organic Compounds and Metals - 8.1.1.
+Trace organic compounds and metals detection limits are usually in the parts per billion or parts per trillion ranges, so extreme care must be exercised to ensure sample integrity. - 8.1.2.
+All containers, composite bottles, tubing, etc, used for sample collection for trace organic compounds and metals analyses should be prepared as described in the LSASD Standard Operating Procedure for Field Equipment Cleaning and Decontamination at the FEC (LSASDPROC-206).

+8.1.3.
 When possible, the sample should be collected directly into the appropriate sample container.
 If the material to be sampled cannot be physically reached, an intermediate collection device may be used.
-This should be a Teflon®, glass or stainless steel (for non-metals only) vessel on a pole or rope, or Teflon® tubing via a peristaltic type pump and a Teflon® vacuum container attachment which converts a sample container into a vacuum container.
-The device which is used should be cleaned as described in the SESD Operating Procedure for Field Equipment Cleaning and Decontamination (SESDPROC-205).
+This should be a Teflon®, glass or stainless steel (for nonmetals only) vessel on a pole or rope, or Teflon® tubing via a peristaltic type pump and a Teflon® vacuum container attachment, which converts a sample container into a vacuum container.
+The device used should be cleaned as described in the LSASD Operating Procedure for Field Equipment Cleaning and Decontamination (LSASDPROC-205).

-Sample collection for trace-level mercury analysis will be conducted in accordance with the SESD Operating Procedure for Surface Water Sampling (SESDPROC-201).
+8.1.4.
+Sample collection for trace-level mercury analysis will be conducted in accordance with the LSASD Operating Procedure for Surface Water Sampling (LSASDPROC-201).
 This procedure is based on EPA Method 1669.

-7.2 Bacteriological
+8.2.
+Bacteriological